 Main differences between the Tula Explore and the Beco Gemini

-The Tula Explore has a bit more adjustability vs. the Beco Gemini.
-The Explore has the headrest, which can flip up or down to make the body longer/shorter, and it also has three adjustments at the base of the carrier.
-The mechanism for adjusting the base is snaps that cinch the fabric in more tightly, with hidden snaps to secure it.
+The Tula Explore has a bit more adjustability than the Beco Gemini.
+The Explore has a headrest, which can flip up or down to make the body longer/shorter, and it also has three adjustments at the base of the carrier.
+The mechanism for adjusting the base is snapped that cinch the fabric in more tightly, with hidden snaps to secure it.
 You have to take baby out of the carrier to adjust the base.